microsoft/ebpf-for-windows/docs/NativeCodeGeneration.md

 # Stub files consumed by the linker

 Step 5 consumes a set of object files to generate the final PE image.
-The following section gives a of the driver skeleton.
+The following section gives a summary of the driver skeleton.

 ## DriverEntry skeleton

 All Windows Drivers need to export a static function labelled &quot;DriverEntry&quot; that is invoked by the OS (Operating System) during loading of the driver.
-In addition to the standard driver related functionality, the driver entry skeleton would also register three NMR contracts exposed by the other framework components (to export the program to the eBPF runtime, to create any maps required, and to import the helper functions).
+In addition to the standard driver related functionality, the driver entry skeleton would also register three [Network Module Registrar (NMR)](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/introduction-to-the-network-module-registrar) contracts exposed by the other framework components (to export the program to the eBPF runtime, to create any maps required, and to import the helper functions).

 ## Global entry point for generated code

 Every generated C file will contain a single global entry point of type meta_data_table_t:

 ```
-typedef struct _meta_data_table
+typedef struct _metadata_table

 {
     void (*programs)(program_entry_t**programs, size_t*count);